robertlangereis/my-ticketswap-backend/README.md

 This is the backend (REST API) for a Ticketswap lookalike (main functionality), by Robert Langereis, as a final (individual) assignment for the Codaisseur Academy.
 We had 5 days to finish this final assignment.
 For this REST API I used the following dev tech:
 - Postgres, TypeORM & Koa (instead of express)

-# Checkout the deployed (client) side of this webapp: https://condescending-perlman-1c4647.netlify.com
---> This is the corresponding frontend webapp for this backend API.
+# --> This is the corresponding frontend webapp for this backend API.
 The GIT repository for this  project can be found here: https://github.com/robertlangereis/my-ticketswap-frontend

-* This REST API is deployed using heroku, on heroku: https://dashboard.heroku.com/apps/ticketswap-api-langereis

 ## Instal & Running the REST API yourself
 * You need a working Postgres database that is preferrably empty (drop all the tables) and running